apace7/local_volume_database/docs/source/usage.rst

   * **tau_50** -- time for 50 per cent of stellar mass to form [Gyr ago]

-  * **tau_80** -- time where 80 per cent of stellar mass has formed, quenching time [Gyr ago]
+  * **tau_80** -- time for 80 per cent of stellar mass has formed, quenching time [Gyr ago]

-  * **tau_90** -- time where 90 per cent of stellar mass has formed, quenching time [Gyr ago]
+  * **tau_90** -- time for 90 per cent of stellar mass has formed, quenching time [Gyr ago]

   * **ref_star_formation_history**

 Citations to database and citations to the LVDB input
 -----------------------------

-The LVDB is set up to enable citations to the analysis and papers that serves as input to the LVDB.
+The LVDB is set up to enable citations to the literature input of the LVDB.
 All reference columns (**ref_**) follow the same format of author last name (removed of special characters) + `NASA ADS bibcode <https://ui.adsabs.harvard.edu/>`_.
 There is a BibTeX file (`table/lvdb.bib <https://github.com/apace7/local_volume_database/blob/main/table/lvdb.bib>`_) with BibTeX entries from ADS with the key matching the LVDB reference column.
-There is an `ADS public library <https://ui.adsabs.harvard.edu/public-libraries/fVKkEJbdRyCmscCOwzsz6w>`_ that contains many of the input papers to the LVDB (with the goal to eventually contain all papers in the LVDB).
-Papers replaced in the future will not be removed.
+There is an `ADS public library <https://ui.adsabs.harvard.edu/public-libraries/fVKkEJbdRyCmscCOwzsz6w>`_ that contains the majority of the literature LVDB input.
-The example notebook `example_notebooks/example_latex_citations.ipynb/ <https://github.com/apace7/local_volume_database/blob/main/example_notebooks/example_latex_citations.ipynb>`_ contains an example of creating a latex table with citations using the LVDB.
+The example notebook `example_notebooks/example_latex_citations.ipynb <https://github.com/apace7/local_volume_database/blob/main/example_notebooks/example_latex_citations.ipynb>`_ contains an example of creating a latex table with citations using the LVDB.
+The LVDB package also contains a function that will output references (see `example_notebooks/example_lvdb_package.ipynb <https://github.com/apace7/local_volume_database/blob/main/example_notebooks/example_lvdb_package.ipynb>`_)

-As ADS bibcode are a fixed length of 19 characters, the ADS bibcode can be retrieved from the LVDB reference columns.
+As ADS bibcode are a fixed length of 19 characters, the ADS bibcode can be retrieved from the LVDB reference columns if users wish to use the ADS bibcodes instead.
 Other public tools such as  `adstex <https://github.com/yymao/adstex>`_ can be used to create bibtex files.

-Users of the LVDB are encouraged to cite the LVDB input of the systems studied in their analysis to give proper acknowledgment to the community.
+Users of the LVDB are encouraged to cite the LVDB input (of the systems studied in their analysis) to give proper acknowledgment to the community.

-If you use this in your research please include a link to the github repository (https://github.com/apace7/local_volume_database) and cite the database paper (once it is written).
+If you use the LVDB in your research please include a link to the github repository (https://github.com/apace7/local_volume_database) and cite the database paper (once it is written).
 An example in latex is: This work has made use of the Local Volume Database\footnote{\url{https://github.com/apace7/local_volume_database }}.

+..
+The bibtex of the LVDB paper is below: